algolia/magento/_src/m2-indexing-queue.md

 ### With the indexing queue disabled

-When the indexing queue is disabled, the full product re-index has to process whole catalog synchronously.
+When the indexing queue is disabled, the full product re-index has to process the whole catalog synchronously.
 Updates must be pushed to Algolia as well as deletes to remove inactive products.

 This takes more time and more resources.
 It is also a little bit less reliable as some deleted products may not be processed and removed from Algolia’s indices.